 Five Essential Regenerative Leadership Capabilities

-Understand five critical skills for leaders and people managers to unlock to embrace really regenerative leadership... and so be able to lead a team or organization to become a regenerative business or brand.
+Understand five critical skills for leaders to unlock if they want to embrace regenerative leadership and build the strength and skills to lead an organization to become a regenerative business or brand.
 Understand more about what regenerative leadership requires and some simple start points to build the capacity within to lead regeneratively.

 - Leading To A Flourishing Future With A “Regenerative Renaissance”